 Most common speculations involve Asia, as cruising in Asia has grown in popularity.

 Additionally, Australia, Hawaii, and greater European expansion are all likely possibilities.

 What will be the new Disney cruise ship names?

-We don't yet know the names of all three of the new ships, however we know the first ship (to be ready in fall 2021) will be called Disney Wish.
+We don't yet know the names of all three of the new ships, however we know the first ship (to be ready in 2022) will be called Disney Wish.